 Nearly a century later Ruth dropped that piece of chocolate to her biscuits, each bag of Nestle chocolate chips in North America has been Wakefield’s first, Toll House recipe printed on the back.

-Exactly like Ruth’s recipe, all simple chocolate chip recipes call for flour, sugar, margarine or butter, baking powder or baking soda, eggs, vanilla, and chocolate chips.
+Exactly like Ruth’s recipe, all simple chocolate chip recipes call for flour, sugar, Belle Isle Wildlife Removal, margarine or butter, baking powder or baking soda, eggs, vanilla, and chocolate chips.
 The flavor and texture varies with recipe.
 Some chocolate chip cookies bake others and bloated flat.
 The simplest to decorate are horizontal.

 Yes, these are especially unique for Jenny and Jeff’s school parties – that is, if you are not too tired after your night baking session!
 Chocolate chip cookies are yummy enough without icing, but a small decoration will make one of the hottest mom from the class!